 The Right Reasons To Repower

 Repairing an older boat or wanting more pick-me-up are just two reasons among many when considering purchasing a new outboard for an existing boat.
-Today’s engines offer better fuel economy as well – possibly a 20-30 percent improvement.
+Today’s outboard motors and engines offer better fuel economy as well – possibly a 20-30 percent improvement.
 That means a greater range with the same size fuel tanks so you can fish farther and stay out longer.

 New outboard engines also run cleaner and they’re much quieter in idle, at speed and even when shifting.
 Noise is a consideration for many boaters – particularly those targeting fish species that spook easily, or those running eco charters.
 New engines will also have a higher top speed and at cruising speed, they’ll work less hard, burning less fuel.